zanaaziz/newton-skill/README.md

 - 2.)
 Newton will listen and connect to an API which takes in the mathematical expression and responds with its result.
 - 3.)
 Alexa calls out the result to you.

-# Where's the API?
-Credits go to Gerald Nash (aunyks) for the API to make this possible on https://newton.now.sh.
-Amazing work!

 # Newton 1.0
 The first working edition of Newton with the capability of solving basic differentiation and logarithmic problems.